5,276,406 members and growing! (16,097 online)

 For example, an organization might have an account with a payment service where it keeps (some of) its money.
 The organization would not want any single member to have full access to this account, but rather ensure that all payment requests are executed only if at least 3 (out of 5) members of the organization agree on the payment.

 When group authentication is used to execute an action, all members who generate tokens must type the same information in AxiomaticTokenizer (except, of course, their own passphrase).
-Then, they must send their tokens using a form (provided by the service) similar to the token submit form included in the attached archive.
+Then, they must send their tokens using a form (provided by the service) similar to this.

-The service checks if all tokens are valid for that account and ensures that all information from the tokens is the same, except for the time seed and for the token integrity hash.
+The service checks if all tokens are valid for that account and ensures that all information from the tokens is the same, except for the time stamp and for the token integrity code.
 If all this is correct, the action is executed.

 Two members of a group can't have the same passphrase or shared secret.